mcrco/obsidian/Linear Algebra/Linear Transformations.md

 \end{bmatrix}
 $$

-This explains rotation matrices, which are applied in physics and whatnot.
+A good example of a transformation matrix with its columns as the new basis vectors are rotation matrices.

 You can use the inverse of a matrix to find the reversing transformation.

-# Example Problems
+# Example Problems for Linear Transformations

 ## Problem 1